TorchlightSoftware/n8n-nodes-recaptcha/README.md

 1. Set up an n8n account.
 2. Create a new worfklow.
-3. Add an n8n-recaptcha node.
+3. Add a webhook.
-4. Configure it with your API key and any custom options you want.
+4. Add an n8n-recaptcha node.
+Configure it with your secret key.
 5. Add an HTTP node.
 Call the endpoint you want to protect, and pass it the data from the n8n-recaptcha node.
 6. Add the n8n-recaptcha javascript to your website.
-7. Add attributes to your form to configure your site-key and your n8n Node.
+7. Add attributes to your form to configure your site-key.
+8. Send the form data to your n8n webhook.

 ## Running the Test Form